Standing in the Gap for DEI and STEM Education at This Crucial Moment

 A Nine-Month Cohort Culminates with a California RetreatBeloved Communities Network (BCN), a Movement Strategy Network member, builds upon decades of transformative practice inspired by the legacy of Dr. Martin Luther King Jr., the Fellowship of Reconciliation, and Grace Lee Boggs while remaining focused on transitioning from a world of violence, domination, and…

-After Incarceration Shoots for the Moon, Lands in Selma (for Now)
+After Incarceration Shoots for the Moon, Lands in Selma (For Now)

 Building Relationships at Home in Newburgh and in the South“Wherever we are, we engage people all the time.”
 That’s why every Monday, you can find After Incarceration (AI) founder Jose Pineda and his team out on Liberty Street in Newburgh, New York.
 They distribute water bottles and fresh vegetables to folks passing by, including formerly incarcerated people…